Six Reasons We Love Oval Lab Diamonds

 Fancy, but not Too Fancy

 Let’s face it, we love trends but maybe not for engagement rings, which should look just as good decades from now as they do today.
 We don't want the thigh-high boots of engagement rings, we want the Birkin bag.
 But just because we want something classic doesn't mean we want our engagement rings to be just like everyone else’s either.
-Enter the oval trio ring.
+Enter the oval three-stone engagement ring.
 As timeless as the round three stone ring but just different enough to make a simple ring have stellar style.
+Whether you choose a lab grown diamond or a natural diamond, choosing an oval shape engagement ring will make the design stand out with a subtle elegance.

 Flatters Your Fingers